-Then there’s the issue of employee lawsuits and disputes related to the laws covered in these posters, such as discrimination, unpaid overtime or even FMLA discrepancies.
-If you have a posting violation, the courts may decide to extend the statute of limitations and allow the employee to pursue the claim well beyond the normal time period.
+You also need to be mindful of employee lawsuits and disputes related to the laws covered in these posters, such as discrimination, unpaid overtime or even FMLA discrepancies.
+In the instance of a posting violation, the courts may decide to extend the statute of limitations and allow an employee to pursue the claim well beyond the normal time period.
 Further still, you could be guilty of acting in ‘bad faith’ if, among other things like not having written policies or conducting proper training, you didn’t display all the necessary employee-facing posters.

 Since posting compliance is your first line of defense with a government audit or private lawsuit, it’s important to get it right.
 Let’s go through 10 basic steps to determine if your posting station is complete and fully compliant:

-Step 1 – Make sure you have all the required postings for employers
+Step 1 – Obtain required postings for employers at every level

-In addition to the six federal postings – Equal Employment Opportunity (EEOC), Minimum Wage (FLSA) Military Rights (USERRA), Workplace Safety (OSHA), Employee Polygraph Protection (EPPA) and Family and Medical Leave (FMLA) – be aware that up to 15 state postings may be required, depending on your state.
-If you’re in California, for example, this could mean as many as 21 total postings.
+In addition to the six federal postings – Equal Employment Opportunity (EEOC), Minimum Wage (FLSA), Military Rights (USERRA), Workplace Safety (OSHA), Employee Polygraph Protection (EPPA) and Family and Medical Leave (FMLA) – be aware that up to 16 state postings may be necessary, depending on your state.
+If you’re in California, for example, this could mean as many as 22 total postings.
 Plus, additional posters are required in certain cities and counties – a rapidly growing area of posting compliance for many businesses.

-Step 2 – Make sure your labor law postings are current
+Step 2 – Check that labor law postings are current

-Step 3 – Make sure your postings are compliant
+Step 3 – Be certain postings are compliant

 Posters must meet minimum size and font requirements, along with strict color and/or layout specifications.
 Cutting corners by shrinking posters or not printing in color can put your company at risk for non-compliance.

-Step 4 – Make sure you’re posting all required languages
+Step 4 – Address postings in all required languages

-Step 5 – Make sure you consider E-Verify
+Step 5 – Take care of E-Verify requirements

-Step 6 – Make sure to display individual postings
+Step 6 – Make sure to display applicant area postings

-Certain industries have additional labor law posting requirements under federal and state law, such as restaurants, healthcare, and the public sector.
+Certain industries have additional labor law posting requirements under federal and state law, such as restaurants, healthcare and the public sector.
 Every state has different industry-specific requirements, which could add up to as many as 17 additional postings for healthcare employers in certain states.

-Step 8 – Make sure you remember federal contractor requirements
+Step 8 – Pay attention to federal contractor requirements

-Step 9 – Make sure you have enough posting stations
+Step 9 – Be certain you have enough posting stations

 Labor law posters must be displayed in “conspicuous locations” accessible to all employees.
 Specific posting locations depend on your facility size and layout, with most companies requiring multiple posting display sites to comply (front vs. back of the house).
 Consider posting in break rooms, in locker rooms, at employee entrances, in the HR department, and in applicant areas.

 Are you among the many employers now allowing employees to work from home during the pandemic?
-By law, you must provide the mandatory federal and state notices to all your employees.
+By law, you must inform all employees of their legal rights and responsibilities, which includes these remote workers.
 If an employee regularly reports to the office (e.g., several times a month), physical posting locations in the business are sufficient.
-For other remote workers, however, it’s a best practice to use an online system that includes tracking and employee acknowledgments.
+For other remote workers, however, you’ll want to explore an electronic solution to meet the requirement.